 This legacy is apparent in Figure 2, which shows the status of the system in 1959.
 In addition to the impressive coverage the network provided at that time, the level of service is nothing short of remarkable.
 Consider, for example, the #23 Broadway route, which today is considered a "Frequency" route with Monday-Friday peak period service levels of every 15 minutes.
 In 1959, the #23 Broadway, operating on a very similar alignment as it does today, featured weekday A.M. peak period service every two minutes!
-Afternoon weekday service operated every four minutes, and the route ran every eight minutes during midday on Saturdays and every 15 minutes on midday Sundays!
+Afternoon weekday service operated every four minutes, and the route ran every eight minutes on midday Sundays!
 While it is perhaps unrealistic to compare that very different time period to today's system, it is nonetheless worth considering how convenient and useful such frequent transit service was to the community and could be again with additional investment in the TARC transit system.